About

 The Association of Celtic Students of Ireland and Britain was founded as a counterpart to similar graduate and undergraduate associations at the institutional level, providing a space for students to come together and find support both academically and socially.
 As our field is exceptionally broad, it is not uncommon for students to spend their entire academic career studying medieval Welsh literature, but to never encounter modern Gaelic sociolinguistics.
 The organization hopes to help bridge these gaps, to provide a place for students from the entire field of Celtic Studies to come together to learn and support each other with a diverse knowledge base and set of personal experiences in the field.

-The next Celtic Students Conference will be held in Brest, Brittany from the 30th May to the 1st June 2024.
-The Call for Papers is available on the conference page at the top of this blog!
+The next Celtic Students Conference will be held in Trinity College Dublin, Ireland in 2026.
+You can find more information about it on the conference page at the top of this blog!

 Keep an eye out on our social media for the latest details and do not hesitate to contact us at celtic.students.council@gmail.com